navgurukul/newton/Operators/Types/Comparison.md

 false

-Is question me a value, b ki value se choti hai but condition hai ki a bda hai ya brabar hai b se,yha condition wrong hai isliye ouptut false hoga.
+Here since a is not greater than b and a is also not equal to b, the output is false.

-**Less than or equal to (<=) :-**
+6.**Less than or equal to (<=) :-**

-Is operator ka use hum tb krte hai jb left value right value se chhota hoga ya barabar hoga.
+It is the same as in mathematics, it checks whether the value on the left is lesser than or equal to the value on the right.
+If yes then the output is true otherwise it is false.

 `Example 1:-`